An Empirical Study of Quantum Dynamics as a Ground State Problem with Neural Quantum States: The Feynman-Kitaev formalism

 One of the earliest proposals for performing a quantum computation was precisely that of the time evolution of a quantum system~\citep{Feynman85quantum}.
 The idea behind this proposal is that the quantum state of a physical system can be described along with the quantum state of a clock~\citep{mcclean2013feynman}.
 In particular, the clock can be in the states $\ket{0}, \ket{1},\ldots\ket{N}\in\mathscr{C}$, i.e., it is a $N+1$-level system in the Hilbert space $\mathscr{C}$.
-We encode the $N+1$-level system that describes the clock in $N_T = \lceil\log_2(N+1)\rceil$ spins.
-As~\citet{barison2022variational}, we also consider the reflected binary code to map a state $\ket{t}$ to the state of $N_T$ spins because two consecutive states $\ket{t}$ and $\ket{t+1}$ are mapped to states of $N_T$ spins where only one spin is different.
+In this paper, we encode the $N+1$-level system that describes the clock in $N_T = \lceil\log_2(N+1)\rceil$ spins\footnote{The purpose of this encoding is to have common ground with the study by~\citet{barison2022variational} for benchmarking reasons, but a true $N+1$-level system can be used instead.} using the reflected binary code (also known as Gray encoding) to map a state $\ket{t}$ to the state of $N_T$ spins because in this code, two consecutive states $\ket{t}$ and $\ket{t+1}$ are mapped to states of $N_T$ spins where only one spin is different.
 Thus, the physical spin chain is enlarged with spins representing the state of the clock, as shown in~\cref{fig:gsProperties}(a).